Renscrab/ng-weather-app/README.md

 [![Build](https://github.com/Renscrab/ng-weather-app/actions/workflows/build.yml/badge.svg)](https://github.com/Renscrab/ng-weather-app/actions/workflows/build.yml)

-#TEST
+# TEST

 The context of this test is to provide a simple application to display city weather forecast of Nepal.
 API provided but fake data or any open source data can be used instead (in that case, any country is allowed).

-Using React (preferred) or any Javascript framework of your choice,  implement the following features:
+Using React (preferred) or any Javascript framework of your choice,  implement the following features

 => done with Angular 11

 - Display cities locations for on a map

 => done

 - On click on a city pin, display the next 3 days temperature (t) and humidity (hu) forcast on a chart (library of your choice, highcharts recommended).

 => done

-- Deploy all this stack using docker and docker-compose => done
+- Deploy all this stack using docker and docker-compose

+=> done